achingbrain/less-maven-plugin/README.markdown

 Phases
 ------

-By default the plugin executes in the (compile phase)[http://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#Lifecycle_Reference].
+By default the plugin executes in the [compile phase](http://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#Lifecycle_Reference).
 To change this, specify an execution blocks:

 	<build>
 		<plugins>